ELIAS GOLDENSKY COLLECTIONS

 Major Collection:

-International Museum of Photography at George Eastman House (1,509 prints including portraits of Goldensky by others; also negatives)
+George Eastman Museum (1,509 prints including portraits of Goldensky by others; also negatives)

 Other Institutional Collections: